 Instructions

-- Add about half a gallon of water to a stock pot and bring it to a boil on the stove.
-Add the sugar or honey and stir to dissolve.
-Allow the mixture to cool completely before proceeding.
-If you're hot infusing the petals, add them once you've removed the pot from the heat.
-For a cold infusion, add them into the primary.
+- Prepare the sugar solution: Pour about half a gallon of water into a stockpot and bring it to a boil on the stove.
+Add the sugar (for wine) or honey (for mead), stirring until fully dissolved.
+Once dissolved, let the mixture cool completely before continuing.
+If you are using hot infusing, add the flower petals after removing the pot from the heat.
+For a cold infusion, add the petals directly into the primary fermenter.

-- Add cool water to the fermenter to nearly fill the container.
-Mead will require more water since there's no grape juice.
-Make sure the mixture is cooled, and no hotter than 90 degrees F, but ideally around room temperature.
+- Add more water: Fill the fermenter with cool water to almost reach the top.
+For mead, you will need to add more water than for wine, as there’s no grape juice.
+Make sure the mixture is no hotter than 90°F (ideally at room temperature) before proceeding.

-- Fill with water (if necessary) to reach the neck of the fermentation vessel, and seal with a rubber stopper and water lock.
+- Seal the fermenter: Top off the fermenter with water if needed to bring the level to the neck of the vessel.
+Seal the container with a rubber stopper and a water lock.

-- Allow the wine to ferment for 10 to 14 days until fermentation slows (primary fermentation).
+- Primary fermentation: Allow the wine or mead to ferment for 10 to 14 days, or until the fermentation activity slows down (primary fermentation).

-- Use a siphon to transfer the wine to a clean fermentation vessel, taking care to leave any sediment behind.
-Filter out the flower petals at this point, and switch to a narrow-neck fermenter if you've been using a wide-neck fermenter.
-Re-cap with a water lock.
-For wine, allow it to ferment in secondary for about 4 to 6 weeks.
-For mead, a minimum of 4 months.
+- Rack the wine or mead: After primary fermentation, use a siphon to transfer the wine or mead into a clean fermentation vessel.
+Be sure to leave behind any sediment.
+Filter out the flower petals at this point.
+If you’ve been using a wide-mouth fermenter, now is the time to switch to a narrow-neck fermenter.
+Seal with a water lock and allow it to ferment in secondary.
+For wine, secondary fermentation should last 4 to 6 weeks; for mead, a minimum of 4 months.

 Notes